 Conventional onshore oil will provide the majority of total oil production but will see a steady decline in production levels.
 Unconventional onshore oil production (horizontal drilling and hydraulic fracturing) is set to double to 17 million barrels per day (Mb/day) by 2023.

 The Middle East and North Africa will yield more than half of conventional oil production by 2050.
-North East Eurasia production will decline from 2026, but will remain the second-largest producing region, with Latin America moving into third place as output from China declines.
+North East Eurasia production will decline from 2026 but will remain the second-largest producing region.
+Latin America will move into third place as output from China declines.
 China will shift its focus to decarbonisation and focus on gas and renewables.

-Beyond 2020, oil supply will increasingly be from unconventional sources due to increasing volumes being accessible.
-It is interesting to note that unconventional oil producers are not bound by OPEC agreements and can be profitable at oil prices of USD 50-55 per barrel, circumventing OPEC’s efforts of raising prices by cutting production.
+Beyond 2020, oil supply will increasingly come from unconventional sources due to increasing volumes being accessible.
+It is interesting to note that unconventional oil producers are not bound by OPEC agreements and can be profitable at oil prices of USD 50-55 per barrel, circumventing OPEC’s efforts to raise prices by cutting production.

 ENERGY OUTLOOK – OIL AND GAS (DNV REPORT NOTES)